jaypipes/ghw/README.md

   the structs returned by various library functions should have consistent attribute and method names.

-## Inspecting != Monitoring

-`ghw` is a tool for gathering information about your hardware's **capacity** and **capabilities**.

-It is important to point out that `ghw` does **NOT** report information that is temporary or variable.
-It is **NOT** a system monitor nor is it an appropriate tool for gathering data points for metrics that change over time.
-If you are looking for a system that tracks **usage** of CPU, memory, network I/O or disk I/O, there are plenty of great open source tools that do this!
-Check out the [Prometheus project](https://prometheus.io/) for a great example.

 ## Usage

 `ghw` has functions that return an `Info` object about a particular hardware